-Social reasoning has been extensively studied in MAS in order to incorporate social actions to cognitive agents [4].
-As a result of these works, agent interaction models have evolved to social networks that try to imitate the social structures found in real life [12].
-Social dependence networks allow agents to cooperate or to perform social exchanges attending to their dependence relations [18].
-Trust networks can define different delegation strategies by means of representating the attitude towards the others through the use of some kind of trust model, e.g., reputation [7].
+Social reasoning has been extensively studied in MAS in order to incorporate social actions to cognitive agents [7].
+As a result of these works, agent interaction models have evolved to social networks that try to imitate the social structures found in real life [13].
+Social dependence networks allow agents to cooperate or to perform social exchanges attending to their dependence relations [19].
+Trust networks can define different delegation strategies by means of representating the attitude towards the others through the use of some kind of trust model, e.g., reputation [9].
 Agents in preference networks express their preferences normally using utility functions so that personal attitudes can be represented by the differential utilitarian importance they place on the others' utilities.
-Following this preferential approach, the MADeM (Multi-modal Agent Decision Making) model [9] is a market-based mechanism for social decision making, capable of simulating different kinds of social welfares (e.g. elitist, utilitarian), as well as social attitudes of their members (e.g. egoism, altruism).
+Following this preferential approach, the MADeM (Multi-modal Agent Decision Making) model [10] is a market-based mechanism for social decision making, capable of simulating different kinds of social welfares (e.g. elitist, utilitarian), as well as social attitudes of their members (e.g. egoism, altruism).
+In this work, the J-MADeM library has been used to model and implement the social decisions made by each habitant about how to get to work every day, e.g., by train, by car, sharing a car, etc. The main goal of the proposed system is to be used for research and as a decision support platform for metropolitan planning.